By Christine Davis

 “We are the oldest bar, 66 years, with the same name, same address,” Jankee said.
 “No one comes close to our age and our history, our philanthropy and the camaraderie we’ve had during hurricanes, sickness, death, and I’m really proud of that.”

 Prior to owning the bar for 21 years, he was its manager for 10.
 The Sail Inn’s former owner, Bobby DeMario, gave Jankee the opportunity to buy the bar, and Jankee decided the time had come for him to do the same.
-Jankee’s former employee Bastiaan Raams now owns the Sail Inn with Mike Holzied.
+Michaelk Holzheid now owns the property and the bar and Jankee’s former employee Bastian Raams now manages the Sail Inn.

 “I wanted them to work for themselves and own their own business,” Jankee says.
 “Bastiaan worked for me for six years or so and he stepped up and I let him have it.”